pendulating/bayflood/README.md

 - **Statistical summaries**: Correlation analyses, bias assessments
 - **Visualizations**: Maps, plots, and interactive figures

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes with proper documentation
-4. Add tests if applicable
-5. Submit a pull request

 ## Citation

 Add `CITATION.cff` in the repository root with your finalized citation.
 The `docs/README.md` references where to place it.